File your FAFSA

 - Psychological or physical disorders that have caused extreme dysfunction in the family unit.

-If you believe you have a special circumstance that would make you independent, you may submit a Reevaluation Request Form (PDF) which includes specific facts and details which support your request.
+If you believe you have an unusual circumstance that would make you independent, you may submit a Reevaluation Request Form (PDF) which includes specific facts and details which support your request.
 Your request will be reviewed by a financial aid counselor.
 You may be required to submit additional documentation which supports your request.

 - Any decision rendered from UMass Dartmouth applies to the current award year only and only to UMass Dartmouth